CGSOG-JumpStarts/info/Understanding the AI Innovation Pod.md

 * **What is a "Pod Hour"?** A "Pod Hour" is one hour of focused work from the team on a specific, outcome-oriented task or workstream.
     * If two experts collaborate on building a prototype for one hour, that consumes one Pod Hour.
     * If, in that same hour, three other team members are in a strategy meeting with your stakeholders, that is a separate workstream and consumes a second Pod Hour.
-    * In a single hour of clock time, your project gets the value of two distinct, parallel workstreams.
+    * In a single hour of clock time, your project gets the value of distinct, parallel workstreams.
 This model is built for velocity.

 To make this intuitive, consider these analogies: